-Every divorce should be treated as a “high asset” divorce because all of our clients’ assets are important to them, and we take our role in protecting those assets seriously.
+Every divorce is treated as a “high asset” divorce because all of our clients’ assets are important to them.
+We take our role in protecting assets seriously.
 When the term “high asset” divorce is utilized, it should not simply refer to a divorce in which the parties are wealthy, and it does not mean that the attorney fees should be higher.
 Whether you are dividing $100 or $10,000,000, the math is the same.
 A true “high asset” divorce is one in which the parties’ financial situation is complicated.
 Examples of a “high asset” divorce include, but are not limited to the following: parties’ assets include closely held business interests, partial ownership of a business with multiple business partners, stock options, deferred compensation, joint ventures, real estate holdings/partnerships, trust assets, and complex tax benefits or consequences.
-These examples can be some of the most complicated and complex divorce situations.
-Trolinger Law Offices, LLC has extensive experience handling complex financial matters in divorce and dissolution cases.
+These can be some of the most complicated and complex divorce situations.
+Trolinger Law Offices, LLC has experience handling complex financial matters in divorce and dissolution cases.
 We work closely with clients, accountants, business counsel, business valuators, and other experts to ensure that the true “high asset” divorce is handled with the attention and sophistication that it requires.

 A dissolution of marriage takes place when both spouses petition the court to terminate their marriage.
 The parties to a dissolution must negotiate and agree upon all terms and conditions of how the marriage is terminated before filing the petition for dissolution of marriage.
-Essentially the process begins with a total agreement between the spouses.
+Essentially the process begins in total agreement between the spouses.

 How Long a Dissolution Takes